Separating from Active Duty

 If you voted absentee or locally and are moving to a new State or county after separation:

-Want to take this information with you?
+Want to take information with you?
 Click the following link and print the fact sheet: Separating from Active Duty: Voter Assistance.